-CAPISTRANO UNIFIED SCHOOL DISTRICT BOARD REPORT To: Board of Trustees From: Clark Hampton, Deputy Superintendent, Business and Support Services Prepared by: John Forney, Chief Facilities Officer, Facilities Planning Date: December 16, 2020 Board Item: Second Reading - Board Policy 7110, Facilities Master Plan HISTORY The Facilities Master Plan Board Policy is an assessment of needs, long and short term to assist in the educational programming needs of the students based on the educational goals of the District.
-To assist in the accurate assessment of these needs, the Plan shall include an identification of social, economic and political factors in the community together with District-level housing and funding issues which will ultimately affect the success and effectiveness of the District building and renovation program.
-BACKGROUND INFORMATION Board Policy 7110, Facilities Master Plan was last revised on January 8, 1996 and is in need of alignment with updated federal and state requirements regarding Facilities Master Planning.
-CURRENT CONSIDERATIONS Facilities Planning staff researched Board policies from other districts as well as from California School Boards Association (CSBA) and aligned the revised Board Policy with updates in alignment with other Facilities Master Plans outside the District.
-The policy number is being updated to match CSBA policies.
-Staff incorporated recommended changes from Trustees from the first reading on October 21, 2020.
-FINANCIAL IMPLICATIONS There is no financial impact.
+Facilities

-STAFF RECOMMENDATION District staff recommends the Board of Trustees approve the second reading of Board Policy 7110, Facilities Master Plan.
-PREPARED BY: John Forney, Chief Facilities Officer, Facilities Planning APPROVED BY: Clark Hampton, Deputy Superintendent, Business and Support Services New Construction Facilities BP 71100(a) FACILITIES MASTER PLAN The District Facilities Master Plan may shall be maintained and kept up to date.
-The plan may shall reflect the short and long term educational programming needs of the students based on the District educational goals.
-To assist in the accurate assessment of these needs, the Plan shall may include an identification of social, economic and political factors in the community together with District level housing and funding issues which will ultimately affect the success and effectiveness of the District building and renovation program.
-The Plan may shall incorporate population and enrollment projections based on a review of: 1) residential housing growth and decline patterns; 2) kindergarten enrollments; and 3) student yield factors.
-Concurrent with efforts to identify those demographic factors affecting school enrollment, the Plan may shall-include an analysis of present and future design needs of the District together with an assessment of those qualitative and quantitative factors which-that reflect the characteristics and capacity of each school facility.
-Those qualitative factors considered may include, but not be limited to: - 1.
-State Allocation Board building area standards - 2.
-Maximum student capacity according to designated student/-teacher ratios - 3.
-Current student capacity based on current District program requirements 4.
-School size Schools that provide an excellent learning environment must be of sufficient enrollment for the learning program to perform effectively effectively and for the services provided by the school to operate efficiently.
+The District Facilities Master Plan may be maintained and kept up to date.
+The plan may reflect the short and long term educational programming needs of the students based on the District educational goals.
+To assist in the accurate assessment of these needs, the Plan may include an identification of social, economic and political factors in the community together with District level housing and funding issues which will ultimately affect the success and effectiveness of the District building and renovation program.

+The Plan may incorporate population and enrollment projections based on a review of: 1) residential housing growth and decline patterns; 2) kindergarten enrollments; and 3) student yield factors.

+Concurrent with efforts to identify those demographic factors affecting school enrollment, the Plan may include an analysis of present and future design needs of the District together with an assessment of those qualitative and quantitative factors that reflect the characteristics and capacity of each school facility.

+Those factors considered may include, but not be limited to:

+- 1. State Allocation Board building area standards - 2.
+Maximum student capacity according to designated student/teacher ratios - 3.
+Current student capacity based on current District program requirements - 4.
+School size

+Schools that provide an excellent learning environment must be of sufficient enrollment for the learning program to perform effectively and for the services provided by the school to operate efficiently.
 School capacity should be designed to accommodate peak enrollment and fluctuations in enrollment.

 Targeted Average School Enrollment:

 The targeted average school enrollment at each level is determined by giving consideration both to an effective learning environment and efficient operational costs.

 Existing school sites have unique characteristics and limitations that affect the current and future enrollment and capacity.
 The targeted average school enrollment will fluctuate based on program requirements at the time the analysis is being conducted.

-- Elementary School Enrollment: 700 Students

-- Middle School Enrollment: 900 Students

-- K-8 School Enrollment: 1,200 Students

-Page 1 of 4 EXHIBIT #38

-• High School Enrollment: 2,200 Students

-Existing School Capacity: